Table of Contents

 3) Compatibility testing

-Compatibility testing is done to ensure that the mobile application works properly in combination with different devices, operating systems, versions, hardware, and software.
+Compatibility testing is done test mobile apps to ensure that the mobile application works properly in combination with different devices, operating systems, versions, hardware, and software.
 There are several types of compatibility testing:

 - Hardware compatibility testing